Equation of the center: Discussion

 Since antiquity, the problem of predicting the motions of the heavenly bodies has been simplified by reducing it to one of a single body in orbit about another.
 In calculating the position of the body around its orbit, it is often convenient to begin by assuming circular motion.
 This first approximation is then simply a constant angular rate multiplied by an amount of time.
-There are various methods of proceeding to correct the approximate circular position to that produced by elliptical motion, many of them complex, and many involving solution of Kepler's equation.
-In contrast, the equation of the center is one of the easiest methods to apply.
+However, the actual solution, assuming Newtonian physics, is an elliptical orbit (a Keplerian orbit).
+For these, it is easy to find the mean anomaly (and hence the time) for a given true anomaly (the angular position of the planet around the sun), by converting true anomaly $\nu$ to "eccentric anomaly":

+where atan2(y, x) is the angle from the x-axis of the ray from (0, 0) to (x, y), having the same sign as y (note that the arguments are often reversed in spreadsheets), and then using Kepler's equation to find the mean anomaly:

+If $M$ is known and we wish to find $E$ and $f$ then Kepler's equation can be solved by numerical methods, but there are also series solutions involving sine of $M$.

-In cases of small eccentricity, the position given by the equation of the center can be nearly as accurate as any other method of solving the problem.
+In cases of small eccentricity, the position given by a truncated series solution may be quite accurate.
 Many orbits of interest, such as those of bodies in the Solar System or of artificial Earth satellites, have these nearly-circular orbits.
-As eccentricity becomes greater, and orbits more elliptical, the equation's accuracy declines, failing completely at the highest values, hence it is not used for such orbits.
+As eccentricity becomes greater, and orbits more elliptical, the accuracy of a given truncation of the series declines.
+If the series is taken as a power series in eccentricity then it fails to converge at high eccentricities.

-The equation in its modern form can be truncated at any arbitrary level of accuracy, and when limited to just the most important terms, it can produce an easily calculated approximation of the true position when full accuracy is not important.
+The series in its modern form can be truncated at any point, and even when limited to just the most important terms it can produce an easily calculated approximation of the true position when full accuracy is not important.
 Such approximations can be used, for instance, as starting values for iterative solutions of Kepler's equation, or in calculating rise or set times, which due to atmospheric effects cannot be predicted with much precision.

-The ancient Greeks, in particular Hipparchus, knew the equation of the center as prostaphaeresis, although their understanding of the geometry of the planets' motion was not the same.
+The ancient Greeks, in particular Hipparchus, knew the equation of the center as prosthaphaeresis, although their understanding of the geometry of the planets' motion was not the same.
 The word equation (Latin, aequatio, -onis) in the present sense comes from astronomy.
 It was specified and used by Kepler, as that variable quantity determined by calculation which must be added or subtracted from the mean motion to obtain the true motion.
 In astronomy, the term equation of time has a similar meaning.
 The equation of the center in modern form was developed as part of perturbation analysis, that is, the study of the effects of a third body on two-body motion.